 i) In limited circumstances: Examples of the limited circumstances when Ancestry may disclose your personal information to third parties are: (a) with your knowledge and any relevant consents; (b) as described in this statement; (c) where personal information is collected through this Website; (d) as may be required by law, regulatory authorities, legal process or to protect the rights or property of Ancestry or other users (including outside your country of residence); (e) to enforce our terms and conditions; (f) to protect our rights, privacy, safety, confidentiality, reputation or property, and/or that of our Group Companies, you or others; (g) to prevent fraud or cybercrime; or (h) to permit us to pursue available remedies or limit the damages that we may sustain.

-ii) To Group Companies: to our Group Companies so that they may use personal information for the purposes described in this Privacy Statement.
+ii) To Group Companies: to our Group Companies so that they may use personal information for the purposes described in this Privacy Statement, to provide the additional services of those Group Companies, and for the purposes of connecting you to Users of the other websites operated by the Group Companies.
 Ancestry is responsible for the management of the jointly used personal information.
 Additionally, as our business continues to grow and change, we might restructure, buy, or sell subsidiaries or business units.
 In these transactions, customer information is often one of the transferred assets, remaining subject to promises made in then prevailing privacy statements.
 Also, in the event that Ancestry, or substantially all of its assets or stock are acquired, transferred, disposed of (in whole or part and including in connection with any bankruptcy or similar proceedings), personal information will as a matter of course be one of the transferred assets;

 iii) Third-party service providers: Under the protection of appropriate agreements, we use third parties to perform various tasks for us including for the purposes of data storage, consolidation, retrieval, analysis or the effective management of customer information.
 For example, we use third parties to process payments from you and to help manage our Website and relationships with you.
 These third-parties are only given access to that information needed to perform their support functions, and are prohibited from using it for other purposes.
 Processors include affiliated and unaffiliated service providers in in the United States, Europe and in other jurisdictions.
 With respect to processors outside Europe, we attempt to ensure adequate safeguards for your personal information, as required by applicable law and endeavour to confirm that they have adopted, are subject to, or are contractually obligated to comply with the principles and objectives of this Privacy Statement.